Living Smart And Healthy

 Slow roasting enhances the flavor of the spices.
 Dry roast the spices on low to medium heat.
 Immediately transfer the spices to a clean, dry plate to cool completely.
 Roast the coconut using the residual heat in the pan.

 I used Byadagi dried red chili to make the Udupi sambar.
-It is mildly flavor and is mainly used for it’s color.
+It is mildly flavored and is mainly used for it's color.
 You can use dried Kashmiri red chili for this recipe.

 Fresh or frozen grated coconut can be used in this recipe.